Removing old paint from wood is normally a very arduous task. Anyone who has stripped paint knows that it’s not a one step process.

 - Might take a few different applications to remove all the paint

-How to remove paint from wood with Easy-Off oven cleaner
+How to remove paint from wood with Easy-Off oven cleaner method

-The best part about this product is that it’s fume free and it’s meant to be used inside.
 The instructions said to spray a liberal amount of cleaner on the surface and let it sit for over an hour.
 That is what I did!

 I couldn’t believe my eyes!
 I was really thinking this wasn’t going to work well at pulling up the paint.
 I was wrong!

 Pros and cons of removing paint with Easy-Off oven cleaner (Do I dare say furniture stripper?)

 - Easy to use.
 Spray it on and wait an hour then wipe away the paint